usnistgov/sed_stan_templates/README.md

 docker run -it -v ${pwd}:/code stan_env /bin/bash
 ```
 This will give the user a shell inside the Docker container where the user can run stan models with the stan interface `cmdstanr`.

+## Acknowledgements
+We acknowledge the following for their contributions to this repository:
+* Amanda Koepke
+* David Newton